The Quiet Storm

 I wrote this novel as a Richard Townsend writing a biography.
 It’s a work that asks to be read on a biography’s terms.
 The structure, the voice, the rhythms are those of long-form sports writing: interviews reconstructed, seasons narrated, relationships explored through the lens of a journalist piecing together a life more complex than headlines allow.
 If you come to this expecting the conventions of literary fiction, you may find them absent.
 That is by design.

 The world Alexander inhabits is a fictionalised version of this one.
 Real circuits, real teams, real seasons, but with a person at the centre who never existed, surrounded by people who never existed, achieving things that never happened.
+Part of that world-building lives at alexander57.com, Alexander’s own website, maintained as if he were a real driver.
+Social posts, race results, personal moments.
+It’s the version of himself he puts out into the world, and it’s a companion piece to the biography Richard writes about the person behind it.

 The story explores what it means to operate at the absolute elite of a sport that demands everything, told through the life of a young man who lost everything before he ever reached a starting grid.